4 Marketing Analytics Trends That Will Kill It In 2016

-Old school, interruptive marketing is giving way to subtle, contemporary digital techniques (inbound marketing, content marketing) that optimise marketing and drive strategic business decisions through intelligence based on data.
+Old school, interruptive marketing is giving way to subtle, contemporary digital techniques (inbound marketing, content marketing) that optimize marketing and drive strategic business decisions through intelligence based on data.

-Increasingly, consumers decisions are driven by their access and use of technology.
-Customers’ preferences generate huge amounts of data that can be leveraged and analysed to ask and answer questions about future behaviour.
+Increasingly, consumers’ decisions are driven by their access and use of technology.
+Customers’ preferences generate huge amounts of data that can be leveraged and analyzed to ask and answer questions about future behavior.

 It is “not merely about predicting what we want.
 It’s more like anticipating”, says Daniel Kehrer, VP Marketing, MarketShare.

 Content Marketing Analytics

 The last few years have seen content marketing become an integral part of most business’ marketing strategy.
 A persuasive marketing strategy leverages worthy content across platforms to connect with its customers.

 “The theme of 2016 for content marketers will be amplification and personalization”, says Jason Miller, Content Marketing and Social Media Manager, LinkedIn Marketing Solutions.
 That targeting needs good quality, fast-acting analytics to be able to quickly measure and test how content resonates with customers.

 The content marketer needs to focus on generating content that engages and educates the customer within its narrative, which in turn will resonate with the target market and be shared.
 In 2016, marketers must work towards creating strategies to harness the power of content marketing and the data it provides.